pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

       }
     }

-There is also a `read_from_cache` option.
-If set to true, the values will be read from ElasticSearch's field data cache, instead of directly from the Lucene index on disk.
-Whether this is faster or not depends on whether the data is already cached -- if it has to be read and cached first, it will be slower.
-But it's hard to make any absolute recommendations due to OS disk caching etc., so the best advice is to experiment.

-One other important note is that when reading directly from the Lucene index, filtering is not supported.
+There is also a `use_field_data` option (previously `read_from_cache`).
+If set to false, this will ignore the ElasticSearch field data, and read the results directly from the Lucene index.
+This may be quicker in certain cases, depending on cardinality, whether the data has already been cached, etc. **However, this also means that no filters will be applied to the facet data.
+Any filters specified in the query which would normally affect facet data will be ignored.** As a result, `use_field_data` is on by default, a change from previous versions, as this behaviour is somewhat unusual, and only really for specialized use cases.

 This facet doesn't actually use anything clever like appropximate counting -- it's not really approximate in the same sense as the previous one -- but we thought you might find it useful.

 ## Building and testing